 An abundance estimate of 90,547 (CV=0.244) common dolphins was obtained from a line-transect sighting survey conducted during 12 June to 4 August 2004 by a ship and plane that surveyed 10,761 km of trackline in waters north of Maryland (38°N) (Table 1; Palka 2006).
-Shipboard data were collected using the two independent team line transect method and analyzed using the modified direct duplicate method (Palka 1995) accounting for biases due to school size and other potential covariates, reactive movements (Palka and Hammond 2001), and g(0), the probability of detecting a group on the track line.
-Aerial data were collected using the Hiby circle-back line transect method (Hiby 1999) and analyzed accounting for g(0) and biases due to school size and other potential covariates (Palka 2005).
+Shipboard data were collected using the two-independent-team line-transect method and analyzed using the modified direct-duplicate method (Palka 1995) accounting for biases due to school size and other potential covariates, reactive movements (Palka and Hammond 2001), and g(0), the probability of detecting a group on the trackline.
+Aerial data were collected using the Hiby circle-back line-transect method (Hiby 1999) and analyzed accounting for g(0) and biases due to school size and other potential covariates (Palka 2005).

-An abundance estimate of 30,196 (CV=0.537) common dolphins was derived from a shipboard survey of the U.S. Atlantic outer continental shelf and continental slope (water depths > 50m) between Florida and Maryland (27.5 and 38° N latitude) conducted during June-August, 2004 (Table 1).
+An abundance estimate of 30,196 (CV=0.537) common dolphins was derived from a shipboard survey of the U.S. Atlantic outer continental shelf and continental slope (water depths > 50 m) between Florida and Maryland (27.5 and 38° N latitude) conducted during June-August, 2004 (Table 1).
 The survey employed two independent visual teams searching with 25x bigeye binoculars.
 Survey effort was stratified to include increased effort along the continental shelf break and Gulf Stream front in the Mid-Atlantic.
 The survey included 5,659 km of trackline, and accomplished a total of 473 cetacean sightings.
 Sightings were most frequent in waters north of Cape Hatteras, North Carolina along the shelf break.
-Data were corrected for visibility bias (g(0)) and group-size bias and analyzed using line-transect distance analysis (Palka 1995; Buckland et al. 2001; Palka 2006).
+Data were corrected for visibility bias ($g(\theta)$) and group-size bias and analyzed using line-transect distance analysis (Palka 1995; Buckland et al. 2001; Palka 2006).

-An abundance estimate of 84,000 (CV=0.36) common dolphins was obtained from an aerial survey conducted in August 2006 which covered 10,676 km of trackline in the region from the 2000 m depth contour on the southern edge of Georges Bank to the upper Bay of Fundy and to the entrance of the Gulf of St. Lawrence (Table 1; Palka pers. comm.).
+An abundance estimate of 84,000 (CV=0.36) common dolphins was obtained from an aerial survey conducted in August 2006 which covered 10,676 km of trackline in the region from the 2000-m depth contour on the southern edge of Georges Bank to the upper Bay of Fundy and to the entrance of the Gulf of St. Lawrence (Table 1; Palka pers. comm.).

-An abundance estimate of 53,625 (95%CI=35,179-81,773) common dolphins was generated from the Canadian Trans North Atlantic Sighting Survey (TNASS) in July-August 2007.
+An abundance estimate of 53,625 (95% CI=35,179-81,773) common dolphins was generated from the Canadian Trans North Atlantic Sighting Survey (TNASS) in July-August 2007.
 This aerial survey covered area from northern Labrador to the Scotian Shelf, providing full coverage of the Atlantic Canadian coast.
 Estimates from this survey have not yet been corrected for availability and perception biases (Lawson and Gosselin 2009).

 Please see appendix IV for a summary of abundance estimates, including earlier estimates and survey descriptions.
-As recommended in the GAMMS Workshop Report (Wade and Angliss 1997), estimates older than eight years are deemed unreliable and should not be used for PBR determinations.
+As recommended in the GAMMS Workshop Report (Wade and Angliss 1997), if estimates are older than eight years PBR is undetermined.

 Table 1.
 Summary of abundance estimates for western North Atlantic short-beaked common dolphin.
-Month, year,

-and area covered during each abundance survey, and resulting abundance estimate (N {best}) and coefficient of variation (CV).
+Month, year, and area covered during each abundance survey, and resulting abundance estimate (N {best}) and coefficient of Î variation (CV).

-N {best} CV

-6,460 0.74

-90,547 0.24

-30,196 0.54

-120,743 0.23

-84,000 0.36

-6,460 90,547 30,196 120,743